 The agreement shall be in effect for two years or until the end of the appointment, whichever comes first.
 If, during the agreement, the employee is terminated for cause or chooses to terminate his or her employment with Ohio university, then repayment of funds to Ohio university by the employee shall be based on the number of calendar days employed (i.e., number of continuous days on employed status, not number of days physically present for work), according to the chart below:

 |606 - 730||25 %

-If it is found that the employee obtained employment fraudulently (e.g., under falsified credentials), then repayment will be for 100% of relocation costs previously paid by the university, regardless of the number of days employed.
+If it is found that the employee obtained employment fraudulently (e.g., under falsified credentials), then repayment will be for one hundred per cent of relocation costs previously paid by the university, regardless of the number of days employed.

 At the university's discretion, the repayment may be paid, in whole or in part, by deduction from amounts otherwise owed by the university to the employee (e.g., final pay).
 See the "Relocation Expense Repayment Agreement" text for complete details.
 The agreement should be completed and returned with the employee's acceptance letter.

 Proposed revisions of this policy should be reviewed by: